 API access modesAnchor link to section titled "API access modes"

 Access tokens for the Storefront APIAnchor link to section titled "Access tokens for the Storefront API"

-Public access: Used when querying the API from a browser or mobile app.
+Public access tokens: Used to make requests from client-side applications, such as a browser or mobile app.

 Getting started with public accessAnchor link to section titled "Getting started with public access"

-Public access to the Storefront API enables your app to make requests from public contexts like a browser.
+Public access tokens enable your app to make Storefront API requests from public contexts like a browser.
 With public access, capacity scales with the number of buyers based on customer IP.
 In most cases, this is the IP of someone browsing your site or using your mobile app.
 Learn more about Storefront API rate limits.

 To use public access, you need to create a public access token for your app by making a request to the GraphQL Admin API's

 StorefrontAccessToken resource.
 Alternatively, you can create a custom app in the Shopify admin, and retrieve your Storefront API access token and manage access scopes from there.

 To query the Storefront API with a public access token, include it as an

 X-Shopify-Storefront-Access-Token header on all client-side requests.